EduardDopler/auth-ms/README.md

 ℹ️ _Note: The first time, you need to run the `build-shared-modules.sh` script which installs the shared modules into your local_ .m2 _directory._

-**Manually:** Build with Maven by running the `package` goal in every microservice directory.
+**Or manually:** Build with Maven by running the `package` goal in every microservice directory.
 As shared modules in this project aren't distributed via a Maven repository, you'll need to `install` them locally first.

 #### Run